thundercore/developers-portal/docs-en/financial-service-landscape.md

 * If you don’t have any TT or TT-StableCoin,
 You can buy them via a crypto exchange (eg. Huobi, Upbit) or you can get them via OTC.

+* If you would like to learn more about WBTC, feel free to check out more information [here](https://wbtc.network/).